Qiskit/qiskit/DEVELOPMENT_CYCLE.md

 4. Change the `master` version to the next release version.
 5. Announce the new version to the world!

-The `stable` branch should only receive changes in the form of bug fixes, so the third version number (the maintanance
+The `stable` branch should only receive changes in the form of bug fixes, so the third version number (the maintenance
-number: <major>.<minor>.<maintanance>) will increase on every new change.
+number: <major>.<minor>.<maintenance>) will increase on every new change.

 ## WHAT VERSION SHOULD I USE: DEVELOPMENT OR STABLE?
 It depends on your needs as a user.
-If you want to use QISKit for building Apps which goal is to run Quantum programs, we encourge you to use the latest released version, installing it via Pip.
+If you want to use QISKit for building Apps which goal is to run Quantum programs, we encourage you to use the latest released version, installing it via Pip.

 `$ pip install qiskit`

-If you found out that the release version doesn't fit your needs, and you are thinking about extending the functionallity of the SDK, you are more likely to use the `master` branch and thinking seriously about contributing with us :)
+If you found out that the release version doesn't fit your needs, and you are thinking about extending the functionality of the SDK, you are more likely to use the `master` branch and thinking seriously about contributing with us :)